Understanding Intrinsic Robustness Using Label Uncertainty: Experiments

 \section{Experiments}

 We conduct experiments on the CIFAR-10H dataset \citep{peterson2019human}, which contains soft labels reflecting human perceptual uncertainty for the 10,000 CIFAR-10 test images \citep{krizhevsky2009learning}.
 These soft labels can be regarded as an approximation of the label distribution function $\eta(\cdot)$ at each given input, whereas the original CIFAR-10 test dataset provides the class labels given by the concept function $c(\cdot)$.
-We report on experiments showing the connection between label uncertainty and classification error rates (Section~\ref{sec:exp validation}) and that incorporating label uncertainty enables better intrinsic robustness estimates (Section~\ref{sec:exp estimation cifar}).
+We report on experiments showing the connection between label uncertainty and classification error rates (Section~\ref{sec:exp validation}) and that incorporating label uncertainty enables better intrinsic robustness estimates \xnote{this seems to be a little confusing now, I will try to rewrite it.} (Section~\ref{sec:exp estimation cifar}).
 Section~\ref{sec:exp abstain} demonstrates the possibility of improving model robustness by abstaining for inputs in high label uncertainty regions.

+\xnote{Will add a note clarifying that the risk, adversarial risk and label uncertainty used in the experiments are all with respect to the empirical measure.}